 Latest updates

-Council members across Scotland have voted to accept a revised offer from employers, concluding this year’s pay negotiations, says UNISON today ...
+Local government staff in Scotland have voted to accept Cosla’s two-year pay offer, says UNISON today (Monday).
+Members of Scotland’s ...
 Read More

 More Local Government News